 the resolution to accept the membership must be recorded in the minutes of the committee meeting; and

-the Secretary must, as soon as practicable, enter the name and address of the new member, and the date of becoming a member in the register of members.
+the Secretary must, as soon as practicable, ensure the name and address of the new member, and the date on which they became a member, is recorded in the register of members.

 A person becomes a member of the Association and, subject to rule 14(b), is entitled to exercise her / their / his rights of membership from the date, whichever is the later, on which:

 the Committee approves the person's membership.

-::General rights of members
+General rights of members

 A member of the Association who is entitled to vote has the right: